NickJD/ORForise/README.md

 # Genomes Available:

-The .fa and .gff files (from Ensembl Bacteria) below are available in the Genomes directory.
+The .fa and .gff files (from Ensembl Bacteria Release 46) below are available in the Genomes directory.

 * *Escherichia coli K-12* - Strain ER3413 - Assembly ASM80076v1
 * *Staphylococcus aureus* - Strain 502A - Assembly ASM59796v1